 How hot does it need to be for schools to close?

-Temperatures will hit 35C next week, but is it enough for classrooms to close?
+Temperatures could hit 42C, but is it enough for classrooms to close?

-The UK is facing blistering heat within days with a danger to life warning issued by forecasters over temperatures as high as 35C.
+The UK is gripped by blistering heat with a danger to life warning issued by forecasters over fortemperatures as high as 42C.

-An amber heat alert from Met Office covers nearly all of England and eastern Wales and will be in force from Saturday until Tuesday.
+The Met Office has issued its first-ever red heat alert for large parts of England with amber warnings covering Cornwall, west Wales and parts of southern Scotland.
+The UK Health Security Agency has also declared a national heat emergency, warning that even fit and healthy people could fall ill and die in the sweltering temperatures.

+Passengers in England and Wales have been warned not to travel unless absolutely necessary on Monday and Tuesday, with some trains cancelled or delayed due to speed restrictions to protect the tracks.

-While temperatures soar into the 30s and the country braces for delays, closures and cancellations while travelling by road, rail and air, schools are set to remain open.
+While temperatures soar into the 30s some schools have taken the decision to close but many remain open.

 So how hot does it have to be for schools to close?